 The darning foot comes in different styles.
 Here are some of the variations.

-- Sprung or not Sprung - You would be right in thinking this would put a spring in your sewing steps.
-The foot that is sprung has the ability to walk over a thicker piece of fabric or quilting.
+- Sprung or not Sprung - The foot that is sprung has the ability to walk over a thicker piece of fabric or quilting.
 However, some embroidery projects may be better off with a foot that does not spring so much.

 - Plastic or Metal - The choice may not be up to you because the foot that best attaches to your machine make could be either of these materials.
-The bigger darning feet are usually plastic and the smaller ones made of metal.
+The bigger darning feet are usually plastic, and the smaller ones are made of metal.

 - Low Shank or High Shank - The darning foot comes in different shank heights to suit your machine.